 As our music continues to reach the world and attract new listeners, fans deserve a space where they feel valued and can truly experience an artist’s creativity in a meaningful, high-quality, and gratifying way.

-– And most importantly, tell him and his team thank you.
+Most importantly, tell him and his team thank you.
 They’re doing a phenomenal job.